stefandee/deflector/README.md

 Ingame editor is available if you build the debug version.

-SDL 2 DLLs are provided.
+SDL 2 DLLs have been included.
 Feel free to use your own or build them from sources.

 ## Setup&Install&Build (FPC DOS)